Furqan17/gradeulator/README.md

     return clean_list;
 }
 ```
 **Note:** clean_grades consists of just one method and it did not have to be a function of its own, however the seperation of clean_grades and dirty_grades was convenient when calculating grades.
+After the grades are extracted and *cleaned*, the list containing the grades can be represented with the image below.

 ## :wrench: Build Customization